Vasant19/Data-Science-Projects/README.md

 `3.
 Mall Customers Segregration: Kmeans Clustering`

 `4.
-Predicting Chance of Admission at UCLA: Multi-Layer Perceptron (Neural Network)`
+Predicting Chances of Admission at UCLA: Multi-Layer Perceptron (Neural Network)`

 ## First step is to Clone the repository
 ```python